 The top priority of all health care providers should be the health and safety of patients.
 Although technology and safety regulations in Maine and across the country have made medical procedures safer than ever before, sometimes it can seem that patient safety is not the main priority for some physicians.
 Recently, a mother in another state was awarded $4 million from a medical malpractice lawsuit she filed after her daughter’s death.

 Despite years of training and experience, medical professionals can still make mistakes.
-Unfortunately, when mistakes are made in the field of health care, the patient suffers the consequences.
+Unfortunately, when mistakes are made in healthcare, the patient suffers the consequences.
 Those in Maine who believe they or a loved one have been subjected to medical malpractice may be able to take legal action.
-A successfully litigated lawsuit could result in much-needed compensation as well as a sense of justice for victims and families.
+A successfully litigated medical malpractice lawsuit could result in much-needed compensation and a sense of justice for victims and families.